-The foundation of the fund is an investment strategy that systematically targets drivers of higher expected returns, including the size, value and profitability premium, with a focus on value stocks among smaller companies.
+The foundation of the fund is an investment strategy that systematically targets drivers of higher expected returns, including the size, value and profitability premium.
 The fund achieves this objective by generally emphasising companies with smaller market capitalisations, lower relative prices and higher profitability on a continuous basis relative to the fund's eligible market universe.

-Within this initial investment universe, the fund uses exclusion criteria to attain the promoted E/S characteristics outlined above.
+Within this initial investment universe, the fund uses a combination of security weighting and exclusion criteria to attain the promoted E/S characteristics outlined above.

+Security weighting criteria are designed to emphasise best-in-class companies with a lower carbon intensity.
 Exclusion criteria are implemented to avoid the purchase of companies with high emissions or material involvement in the screened business activities and controversies.
 Should existing holdings, compliant at the time of purchase, subsequently become involved, they will be divested within a reasonable period considering turnover, liquidity and associated trading costs.